This post may contain affiliate links. I may earn a commission from qualifying purchases at no additional cost to you. Full disclosure here.

 Here are some of the common causes of burnout:

-- Burnout can occur when you are working either under high pressure, chaotic, or an overly demanding job with no recognition and reward in what you do.
+- Burnout can occur when you are working either under high pressure, chaotic, or an overly demanding job with no recognition and reward for what you do.
 Or monotonous and unchallenging work.
 Or limited control and unclear work expectations.

 - Lifestyle choices can cause burnout.
 Such as creating no time for yourself for relaxation & socialization, lack of sleep, taking responsibilities without delegating, lack of support from friends and family, etc.